-7.4.4 Schedule C: Capital Expenditures and Equipment
+7.4.4 Schedule C: Capital Outlay/Equipment

-Schedule C shall identify individual capital items defined as tangible property with a useful life of more than one year that have an initial acquisition price of more than \$5,000 per unit and are inventoried.
-Items should be requested only when they are necessary to accomplish specific objectives of Perkins IV.
+Schedule C shall identify capital items are defined as tangible property that have an initial acquisition price of more than \$5,000 per unit and have a useful life of more than one year.
+Items should be requested only when they are necessary to accomplish specific objectives of the Perkins Act.